Top 10 Must-Attend Tech Meetups and Conferences in Berkeley

 What is the Berkeley Startup Cluster?

-CalHacks is the world's largest collegiate hackathon, attracting over 1,000 participants.
-It offers hacking sessions, workshops, and networking with industry experts.
-Selected teams may receive a $25,000 investment from the Berkeley SkyDeck Fund.
-It's a major opportunity for tech enthusiasts to showcase their skills.
+CalHacks is the world's largest collegiate hackathon, featuring a 36-hour event with $100,000 in prizes.
+It includes hacking sessions, workshops, and networking opportunities, offering selected teams investment opportunities from the Berkeley SkyDeck Fund.

 You may be interested in the following topics as well: